Kaljurand/aceview/trunk/README.txt

 	ACESnippet: representation of a snippet
 	ACEText: representation of an ACE text (= set of snippets)
 	ACETextManager: lots of important static methods, many generate events in case a change in the ACE text occurs.
-Needs some cleanup.
 	ACEPreferences: model for the ACE View preferences
 	ACEPreferencesPanel: UI for the ACE View preferences
 	ACEViewTab: implementation of the ACE View tab.
 Listens to Protege events and translates them to ACE View events.
-Needs some cleanup.

 ./ch/uzh/ifi/attempto/aceview/lexicon:
 	This package contains classes for managing the ACE lexicon: